thomased/thomased.github.io/research.md

 permalink: /research/
 ---

 My research is motivated by a desire to understand life's diversity, and I use experimental, observational, and theoretical tools to test and refine theory.
-I tend to prefer invertebrates for their tractability, though will use any system (including humans) appropriate for the questions at hand.
+I tend to prefer invertebrates for their experimental and bureaucratic tractability, though will use any system (including humans) appropriate for the questions at hand.
 Some areas of particular interest include:

 ### The evolutionary ecology of visual communication